yfe404/42-llm-telegrambot/README.md

 ---

+## Acknowledgements

+Thanks to hivehelsinki/42api-lib for providing the foundation for the 42 API integration.

 ## License and Disclaimer

 This project is intended for educational and experimental purposes.
 Please ensure that you are compliant with 42 Intra's API usage guidelines and handle all credentials securely.